American Library Association - Core Competences of Librarianship (2022)

 The "Standards for Proficiencies for Instruction Librarians and Coordinators" allows academic libraries to begin with a common definition for the scope of responsibilities for instruction librarians and coordinators of instruction programs.
 At a basic level, they can be used as standards to create professional development opportunities for librarians with teaching responsibilities in order to improve or expand their skills.
 They can also be used by administrators and coordinators of instructional services to define clearly responsibilities of these positions.

-Map and Geography Round Table (MAGERT) - Map, GIS and Cataloging / Metadata Librarian Core Competencies
+Map and Geospatial Information Round Table (MAGIRT) - Map, GIS and Cataloging / Metadata Librarian Core Competencies

 There is a growing demand for skilled professionals equipped with specialized knowledge of maps, geographic information systems (GIS) and all other cartographic resources, whether in hardcopy or digital form, and the cataloging of, or metadata creation for these same resources.
 These Core Competencies outline and articulate the special skills needed to provide high quality professional support to users of cartographic and geospatial materials.